EUI-Library/git-and-github-for-social-science-research-intermediate/README.md

-# Slide deck template for the EUI Library training sessions
+# Slide deck the EUI Library training sessions "Git and GitHub for Social Science Research: Intermediate level" (first given in June 2026)

 These slides are prepared in the context of the EUI Library #researchskils training programme.

 * Web version: TBD
 * GitHub repo (this repository):

-Instructors: Simone Sacchi
+Instructors: Mathieu Dubied and Simone Sacchi

 Slides have been prepared adapting the demo slides for working with [Revealjs](https://revealjs.com/) in [Quarto](https://quarto.org/).